kytschi/janus/README.md

 Don't forget to then configure your PHP cli and FPM (if using it) to load the Janus module.
 Normally you'd just symlink the `janus.ini` in the `modules` folder is your under Linux.

+If you have problems with the pre-compiled try building it yourself either via running the `build.sh` (it'll need composer) or installing Zephir (https://zephir-lang.com/en) and building with that.
+The `build.sh` tries to build for all the PHPs so you may want to mod the script to build only for what you need.

 ### Step 3: setup the database
 In the Janus folder copy `janus.db.example` to `janus.db`.
 You can place this SQLite databse anywhere you like, it doesn't have to be in the Janus folder.